LandWhale2/LandWhale2/README.md

 </br>

-🥇    I Love Python..
-🌚    But sadly, **I am using Java..**
-💡    Also funny technology is always welcome!
+💡    i prefer code with low coupling and high cohesion!
-🔭    Contact me **if you want to talking about Python** !
+🔭    Contact me **if you want to talking about programming** !
 > landwhale@kakao.com